PIH/openmrs-distro-pihemr/README.md

     - Click the Configure Action next to the local pool
     - Set "Pool Identifier Source" to "ZL Identifier Generator"
     - Change "When to fill" to "When you request an identifier"

+### Building the Debian package

+Building the Debian package is possible on an Ubuntu machine with the following packages installed: sudo apt-get install devscripts build-essential lintian debhelper

+1. Run mvn clean install
+2. Run ./build-debian-package.sh